caoppg/KSPMI/README.md

 ## Authors

 * **Qiushi Cao** - *Ph.D. student at INSA Rouen Normandie*
+* Email: qiushi.cao09@gmail.com

 ## Acknowledgments

-Knowledge-based System for PredictiveMaintenance in Industry 4.0 (KSPMI), the work is funded by the European Interrg HALFBACK Project (http://halfback.in.hs-furtwangen.de/home/).

-Author: Qiushi Cao (qiushi.cao09@gmail.com).
+This work has received funding from INTERREG Upper Rhine (European Regional Development Fund) and the Ministries for Research of Baden-Wrttemberg, Rheinland-Pfalz (Germany) and from the Grand Est French Region in the framework of the Science Offensive Upper Rhine HALFBACK project.